Undline/UndChain/readme.md

 UndChain features four distinct user types, each designed to balance power and ensure no single entity can compromise the integrity of the chain.
 Here's how they function:

-1. **Chain Owners**
+1. **Creators**
-    Chain Owners are the architects of a co-chain.
+    Creators are the architects of a co-chain.
 They define its functionality, tokenomics (fees), and governance rules.
 Upon launching a chain, owners receive a digital asset certifying their ownership, which can be transferred or shared with up to two additional partners.
 Owners also select **preferred validators** (often themselves) and determine the number of validators on their network, with a minimum of three.
     _Concerns about centralization?
 Don't worry; safeguards are in place._

 2. **Validators**